VCU-CS-Capstone/cs-25-312-java-pedagogical-libraries/Status Reports/Meeting Summaries.md

 # Meeting Summaries
 Here you will find notes recapping the key points of each synchronous meeting our group partakes in.
 They are listed in chronological order with the most recent entry at the top.

+# 2024-11-14 - Poster layout
+**Attendees**: Derek, Luca, Qasimi, Kennedy

+**Scribed by**: Derek

+- Lay down all the poster components
+- Discuss UML finalization and next steps
+- Derek and Kennedy: Use time tomorrow to flesh out CAIT in UML

 # 2024-11-12 - UML discussion
 **Attendees**: Derek, Luca, Luke, Qasimi, Kennedy